codingwatching/UdonMinecraft/README.md

 # UdonMinecraft
-A Minecraft Classic implementation for VRChat using UdonSharp.
+A Minecraft Classic world for VRChat using UdonSharp.

 ## Getting started